HarshitHundia/ai-learning-assistant-for-classrooms/Smart Classroom Assistant.md

         return f"Error connecting to search service: {e}." except Exception as e:
-        return f"An unexpected error occurred during search: {e}"

-4.2.
-Getting Answers from Gemini (with Tool Integration) This function manages the conversation history and handles potential tool calls from Gemini.

-async def get_gemini_answer(question_text: str):
+        return f"An unexpected error occurred during search: {e}" 4.2.
+Getting Answers from Gemini (with Tool Integration)This function manages the conversation history and handles potential tool calls from Gemini.async def get_gemini_answer(question_text: str):
     """
     Fetches an answer from the Gemini 2.0 Flash API, incorporating tool use for real-time information and conversational memory.